The Colorful World of Neon Tetras: A Beginner’s Guide

 Color

-One of the most distinctive features of neon tetras is their vibrant coloration.
-They have a bright iridescent blue or turquoise stripe that runs horizontally along the length of their body from the middle of their eye to the base of the caudal fin (tail fin).
-Below this blue stripe, there is a striking red stripe that starts from the middle of the body and extends to the base of the anal fin.
-The lower part of the body is silvery-white.
+One of the most distinctive features of neon tetras is their vibrant coloration, which plays a significant role in their appeal to aquarium enthusiasts.
+They showcase a bright iridescent blue or turquoise stripe that runs horizontally along the length of their body, extending from the middle of their eye to the base of the caudal fin (tail fin).
+This eye-catching blue stripe is not just visually stunning; it also helps them communicate within their schools and can serve as a signal to potential mates.

 Size